particle-iot/thatconf-workshop-2019/content/docs/ch3.md

 To build dashboard visualizations for our Particle Device, you'll need to edit the device template.

-1. Click on the "Device Templates" menu item in IoT Central and Click on your "Particle Argon" template.
+1. Click on the "Device Templates" menu item in IoT Central and click on your "Particle Argon" template.

 ![](./images/04/templates.png)